This is a mirror page, please see the original page:https://xmake.io/#/guide/faq

-However, if we need to contribute a patch, we need to commit pr to the submodule's repository and the patch will be merged and synced to the Xmake source repository by the author at a specific time.
+However, if we need to contribute a patch, we need to commit PR to the submodule's repository and the patch will be merged and synced to the Xmake source repository by the author at a later date and time.

 How to debug repository packages?

 There are many different ways to debug, here I will focus on the most common debugging method used by the author, which is to pull the xmake-repo repository directly to debug.

 $ git clone https://github.com/xmake-io/xmake-repo.git $ xmake l scripts/test.lua -vD --shallow zlib